Form 1095-C Information

 -

-This year, you will not need the 1095-C form to file your taxes, but you should keep it for your tax records.
+No. You can file your tax return without Form 1095-C, but you should keep it for your records.

 -